kbr/fritzconnection/CONTRIBUTING.md

 For pull requests there is a golden rule: the smaller the better.
 Smaller pull requests are easier to review and easier to merge – especially in cases when not every part of a larger changeset should get merged.

-Please try to avoid to just change some formatting, or also change some formatting.
-The result is most often just git-diff pollution hiding the important changes.
+Please avoid to just change the formatting.
+The result is most often nothing else than git-diff pollution.
+This is especially true for `black` – this project startet before `black` (or `blue`).
+It is ok to use `black` for modified code snippets, but not for a module, because this can lead to the mentioned diff-pollution.

 ## Status of core and lib

 fritzconnection is mainly the code in the core-directory.
-This code is pretty stable so far.
+This code is pretty mature and stable so far.

 Most changes are in the library (the lib-directory).
 The library started mainly as a collection of examples how to use the core.
 Because it's easier to use an existing function instead of reading the AVM TR-064 documentation, the library modules have grown over time.

 But every action supported by AVM can get executed without the library.
-So best enhancements should be not too trivial.
+So best enhancements should not be to trivial.

 ## Style guide

 - In general the style guide is PEP 8.
 - Recommended maximum line length is 80 something.
+- Use proper names: i.e. an atrribute for `attributes` or `properties`, a verb for `callables`.
+- Try to avoid `black` (see "Pull requests")

 ## Comments